rockneurotiko/ex_gram/guides/testing.md

       end)

       update = build_command_update("/start")
+      # Using start_bot by default your bot will be in "sync" mode
-      # push_update is synchronous by default - when it returns the handler has already run
+      # after push_update returns the handler has already run
       ExGram.Test.push_update(bot_name, update)
     end
   end